icheo2l5/protocols-public/protocol-004.md

 	- Alternatively, as I normally do now, perform *reverse transduction*.
 Briefly, split and plate cells to infect, then add virus solution (step. **8**) into the cells directly.

 ### Day 3
 6. Before start harvesting virus, bring syringes, filters, and 5-mL eppendorfs into BSC.
-Also prepare and bring 2% Vesphene solution in **(1) a small plastic beaker or a 50-mL falcon tube** (about 3 mL/well-of-virus, to decontaminate the 6-well plate after harvesting viruses), and **(2) a 2-L bottle with 1 L of 2% Vesphene pre-filled **.
+Also prepare and bring 2% Vesphene solution in
+    - a small plastic beaker or a 50-mL falcon tube (about 3 mL/well-of-virus, to decontaminate the 6-well plate after harvesting viruses); and
+    - a 2-L bottle with 1 L of 2% Vesphene pre-filled.
 7. Use a 5-mL syringe to take out supernatant.
 Filter through 0.45 μm filter, and collect filtrate in a 5-mL eppendorf (or other containers of appropriate volume).
 > **Careful!
 Live viruses are in the supernatant.
 Work carefully without touching regions/parts that have come into contact with media/cells.
 All solid waste that has come into contact with media/cells needs to be decontaminated.
 For plates and tubes, fill with 2% Vesphene solution after use, incubate, and then aspirate.
 For tips, syringes, and filters, rinse (if possible) and then dispose of into the bottle containing 2% Vesphene.**